All states or jurisdictions that administer the HiSET exam have their own policies and testing requirements.

-The state of Nevada is using all three HSE (high school equivalency) exams that are available in America, the HiSET, TASC, and GED.
-The minimally required age in Nevada is 16 years old but applicants who are 16 or 17, must meet very strict requirements.
+The state of Nevada is using two HSE (high school equivalency) exams that are available in America, the HiSET and GED.
+The minimally required age in Nevada is 16 years old, but applicants who are 16 or 17 must meet very strict requirements.

 They need, for example, to present official permission from their school district along with parental permission.
 Please contact a test center in your area for specifics prior to scheduling your HiSET tests.

-There is no need to partake in a HiSET prep course but you can imagine that decent preparation is a MUST for this rigorous test.
-New Hampshire does not require HiSET applicants to take and pass the official HiSET practice test (for support, use our free practice tests) but local testing sites may require applicants to do so anyway so get well informed.
+There is no need to partake in a HiSET prep course, but you can imagine that decent preparation is a MUST for this rigorous test.
+New Hampshire does not require HiSET applicants to take and pass the official HiSET practice test (for support, use our free HiSET practice tests), but local testing sites may require applicants to do so anyway, so get well informed.

 In New Hampshire, there’s no requirement to have a Social Security Number to be able to register for the HiSET exam.
-For all New Hampshire prep, locations click here.
+Check here for all -> New Hampshire HiSET prep and test sites.

-New Jersey offers applicants for the state’s high school equivalency (HSE) testing program all three options available in America: HiSET, GED, and TASC.
+New Jersey offers applicants for the state’s high school equivalency (HSE) testing programs HiSET and GED.
 All options are only offered in computer-based format; paper-based testing is no longer offered in the state.

-HiSET test takers don’t need to be New Mexico residents and there is no requirement to first attend a HiSET prep course or take the HiSET Practice Test to be able to sit for the test.
-Click here to see all New Mexico HiSET test centers.
+HiSET test takers don’t need to be New Mexico residents, and there is no requirement to first attend a HiSET prep course or take the HiSET Practice Test to be able to sit for the test.
+Check here to see all -> New Mexico HiSET and GED test and prep locations.

-In North Carolina, there is no state residency requirement and test-takers are also not required to take the IOPT (Official HiSET practice test) prior to testing.
-You can find all North Carolina HiSET testing sites here.
+In North Carolina, there is no state residency requirement, and test-takers are also not required to take the IOPT (Official HiSET practice test) prior to testing.
+Check here to find all -> North Carolina HiSET and GED test and prep facilities.

-The state of Ohio is using three options for its high school equivalency (HSE) testing program, the HiSET, GED, and TASC exams.
-For all HiSET testing sites in Ohio click here.
+The state of Ohio is using two options for its high school equivalency (HSE) testing program, the HiSET and GED exams.
+Check here for all -> HiSET and GED test and prep sites in Ohio.

 HiSET test takers must be Ohio state residents.
 In Ohio, applicants don’t need to first partake in a HiSET prep course or take the official HiSET practice test to qualify.

-Oklahoma is offering adults who never completed their high school education three options if they want to earn a high school equivalency (HSE) credential, the GED, TASC, and HiSET exams.
-These criteria count for all states.
+Oklahoma is offering adults who never completed their high school education two options if they want to earn a high school equivalency (HSE) credential, the GED and HiSET exams.

 In Pennsylvania, test takers must be 18 years old, though 16 and 17-year-old applicants may qualify if they are, among other requirements, officially withdrawn from school and hold parental approval.

-In Pennsylvania, HiSET testing is open only to state residents but there’s no requirement for applicants to first take part in a preparation program or take and pass a practice test prior to HiSET testing.
-Want to see all Pennsylvania HiSET test locations?
-Click here.
+In Pennsylvania, HiSET testing is open only to state residents, but there’s no requirement for applicants to first take part in a preparation program or take and pass a practice test prior to HiSET testing.
+Check here to see all -> Pennsylvania HiSET and GED test and prep sites.

 The state of Tennessee is using the five-test HiSET exam for its HSE (high school equivalency) testing program.
 In Tennessee, HiSET applicants must be no younger than 18, though 17-year-olds may also qualify when they have parental consent and approval from their school district’s Director of Schools.

-The state of Wyoming is offering all three available options for its HSE (high school equivalency) testing program, the HiSET, TASC, and GED.
-All Wyoming HiSET test centers can be found here.
+The state of Wyoming is offering two options for its HSE (high school equivalency) testing program, the HiSET and GED.
+Check here to discover all -> Wyoming HiSET and GED test and prep centers.

 In Wyoming, taking the HiSET practice test is mandatory, though, but only for 16 and 17-year-old test takers.
 Please contact your local Adult Education Center for specifics.

-To qualify for HiSET testing in Guam, applicants need to be at least 16 years old but for those 16 and 17 years old, strict requirements apply such as holding consent from a parent or guardian consent.
-Guam residency is required and test-takers must have lived in Guam for no less than 12 months.
+To qualify for HiSET or GED testing in Guam, applicants need to be at least 16 years old, but for those 16 and 17 years old, strict requirements apply, such as holding consent from a parent or guardian consent.
+Guam residency is required, and test-takers must have lived in Guam for no less than 12 months.